CCBR/CARLISLE/docs/user-guide/run.md

     - run: This will submit a master job to the cluster, and subsequent sub-jobs as needed to complete the workflow.
 An email will be sent when the pipeline begins, if there are any errors, and when it completes.
 - Other Commands (All optional)
     - unlock: This will unlock the pipeline if an error caused it to stop in the middle of a run.
-    - testrun: This will run a test of the pipeline with test data
+    - runtest: This will run a test of the pipeline with test data

 To run any of these commands, follow the the syntax:
 ```